 When a worker gets a catastrophic designation, it is important to work closely with a workers’ compensation lawyer to ensure that the designation goes unchallenged.
 Workers’ compensation insurers often fight claimants on their workers’ compensation claims in order to avoid paying, or in order to pay less than they should.
 In particular, these insurers are notorious for disputing whether an injury designation as catastrophic is appropriate.
 The insurers dispute catastrophic designations because these are often the most costly workers’ compensation claims that the insurers pay for.
 When workers’ compensation insurers are being unreasonable, a skilled Atlanta workers’ compensation lawyer can help ensure that you get the appropriate designation for your injuries and can assist with any disputes that arise with the workers’ compensation insurer.

-Bader Law Firm, LLC: Contact an Atlanta Workers’ Compensation Lawyer
+Bader Scott Injury Lawyers: Contact an Atlanta Workers’ Compensation Lawyer

 Workers who suffer workplace injuries need help and compensation as they recover from their injuries.
-The Atlanta workers’ compensation legal professionals at Bader Law Firm, LLC are dedicated to helping Atalanta workers in obtaining the workers’ compensation that they need.
+The Atlanta workers’ compensation legal professionals at Bader Scott Injury Lawyers are dedicated to helping Atalanta workers in obtaining the workers’ compensation that they need.
 Whether your injuries are catastrophic or non-catastrophic, we can help you with your workers’ compensation claim.
 Contact us today.